-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

-- B1 evaluate the evolution of theoretical approaches to transnationalism and nationalism - B2 synthesize major debates on transnational processes involving cultural, linguistic, historical and sociopolitical phenomena - critically evaluate primary source material and arguments contained in secondary texts, and to propose new hypotheses on the basis of these evaluations - 84 synthesize and integrate the analysis of field research, primary source materials and secondary texts into a coherent and original dissertation
+- B1. evaluate the evolution of theoretical approaches to transnationalism and nationalism - B2. synthesize major debates on transnational processes involving cultural, linguistic, historical and sociopolitical phenomena - B3. critically evaluate primary source material and arguments contained in secondary texts, and to propose new hypotheses on the basis of these evaluations - B4. synthesize and integrate the analysis of field research, primary source materials and secondary texts into a coherent and original dissertation